-The oldest of Sandeman’s age indicated Tawnies has a bright tawny colour in the glass.
-The nose is intensely scented with a massive bouquet suggesting vanilla, spice and honey and the palate is a complex mouthful of spiced dried fruits and roasted nuts.
-The wine unfolds smoothly and reveals a superb balance of long wood ageing and vibrant fruits.
-Serve this chilled in a proper wine glass to allow the perfumes to express themselves.
+A bright tawny colour in the glass.
+The nose has a massive bouquet of vanilla, spice, and honey.
+The palate is a mouthful of spiced dried fruits and roasted nuts.
+The wine unfolds smoothly and reveals a superb balance of wood ageing and vibrant fruits.
+Serve chilled in a Jancis Robinson wine glass to allow the perfumes to express themselves.

 - Feature(s): Sustainable